nycresistor/Future-Crew/docs/protocol.md

     'slotid': _identifier for this slot, as in message slot object_ 'text': _text to display in the slot; null to free slot_ 'level': _optional; numeric.
-0 for normal message, negative for disposable, 1+ for ALERT_ }
+0 for normal message, negative for disposable, 1+ for ALERT_ 'success': _only displayed if this is a success/failure message; boolean value that is True if the game was won, False otherwise_
+}
 ```